hawk/lux/doc/lux.md

 ------------------------------

-At startup lux imports all environment variables as global lux variables. making them accessible with `$var` syntax.
+At startup lux imports all environment variables as global lux variables. making them accessible vith `$var` syntax.
 Variables may also be set in architecture or host specific configuration files.
 This may be useful when certain test cases only can be run on some hosts due to missing libraries, lack of memory etc.